ftzm/TaskLand/README.md

 #TaskLand

 Taskland is a Python-based, command-line application to manage tasks.
 It aims to capture the whole landscape of your productivity--in other words, your tasks for today, next week, and at the last stage of a months-long project.

-Advanced scheduling, flexible prioritization, and multiple view-modes make it easy to focus on current tasks while keeping organizing for future work.
+Advanced scheduling, flexible prioritization, and multiple view-modes make it easy to focus on current tasks while keeping future work organized.

 ## Features